vadimzharov/k8s-cilium-cluster-mesh/README.md

 #### Testing Cilium Cluster Mesh - using shared services.

-To balance traffic across K8S clusters achieving by using Kubernetes services with the same name and the same namespace and by using annotation `service.cilium.io/global: "true"`.
+Traffic balancing across all interconnected K8S clusters is achieving by using Kubernetes services with the same name in the same namespace and by using annotation `service.cilium.io/global: "true"` applied to the service.

 To test this, create separate namespace `shared-service` with sample nginx deployment and service with annotation mentioned above.
-All manifesets are in [](files/tmp/manifests/shared-svc) directory.
+All manifesets are in [files/manifests/shared-svc](files/manifests/shared-svc) directory.

-Create namespace, deployment and service in both clusters:
+Create namespace, deployment and service in both clusters by using manifests in [files/manifests/shared-svc](files/manifests/shared-svc/) directory:
 ```
 [vadim@fedora k8s-kvm-lab]$ KUBECONFIG=kubeconfig-k8s01 kubectl apply -f files/manifests/shared-svc/
 namespace/shared-service created